A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Processing toolbox - overview

-In this script, the segment intensities and segement-resolved decay rates are compiled into fluorescence decay rate intensity diagrams (FDIDs).
-For this, the $I_q, \gamma_q$ values of all segments exported into \py{segment\_fit\_data.csv} from \py{CPA\_wrapper.py} are used to build a 2D histogram.
-For the FDID, instead of simply compiling a histogram of square bins, each segment contributes a smooth $2D$ Gaussian, the widths of which are determined by the \textit{error} on the segment decay rate and the estimated uncertainty in the count rate for that segment, derived from the fact that counts per segment are Poisson distributed.
+In this script, the segment intensities and segement-resolved decay rates are compiled into fluorescence \textit{decay rate} intensity diagrams (FDIDs) and/or fluorescence \textit{lifetime} intensity diagrams (FLIDs).
+Either of these diagrams can be made by setting a boolean in \py{EntireWorkflowScript.py}.
+For these processes, the $I_q, \gamma_q$ values of all segments exported into \py{segment\_fit\_data.csv} from \py{CPA\_wrapper.py} are used to build the 2D histograms.
+The process is nearly identical for either diagram, after decay rates and the error thereof are converted into lifetimes, and both options are contained in the same routine.
+For the FDID and/or FLID, instead of simply compiling a histogram of square bins, each segment contributes a smooth $2D$ Gaussian, the widths of which are determined by the \textit{error} on the segment decay rate and the estimated uncertainty in the count rate for that segment, derived from the fact that counts per segment are Poisson distributed.
 The weight of each Gaussian is defined as its integral.
 As explained in the main text, three different definitions of weight per segment can be used: (1) all CPA segments have the same weight, (2) the weight of a segment is determined by the number of photon events in it, (3) the segment weight is determined by the time duration of the segment.
-When applying weighting, it is the volume under each $2D$ Gaussian that is weighted.
-A single routine \py{FDID\_functions} constructs the FDIDs as sum of Gaussians, with the desired choice of weight passed as argument from the routine \py{FDID\_wrapper} that handles file input, and plotting.
+When applying weighting, it is the volume under each 2D Gaussian that is weighted.
+A single routine \py{FDID\_functions} constructs the FDIDs and FLIDs as sum of Gaussians, with the desired choice of weight passed as argument from the routine \py{FDID\_wrapper} that handles file input, and plotting.
 For plotting purposes, the wrapper routine attempts to guess reasonable plot axes from the data.
-The resulting FDIDs are output as ASCII files and plots.
-Output: \begin{itemize} \item FDID\_prio\_none, 2D array, the FDID where all CPA segments have the same weight \item FDID\_prio\_cts, 2D array, the FDID where the CPA segments are weighted by the amount of counts \item FDID\_prio\_dur, 2D array, the FDID where the CPA segments are weighted by their duration \item FDIDextent, tuple, the (x1, x2, y1, y2) extent of the FDID.
+The resulting FDIDs and FLIDs are output as ASCII files and plots.
+Output: \begin{itemize} \item FDID\_prio\_none and/or FLID\_prio\_none, 2D array, the FDID/FLID where all CPA segments have the same weight \item FDID\_prio\_cts and/or FLID\_prio\_cts, 2D array, the FDID/FLID where the CPA segments are weighted by the amount of counts \item FDID\_prio\_dur and/or FLID\_prio\_dur, 2D array, the FDID/FLID where the CPA segments are weighted by their duration \item FDIDextent and/or FLIDextent, tuple, the (x1, x2, y1, y2) extent of the FDID/FLID.
 Used for plotting \end{itemize}